pymupdf/PyMuPDF-Optional-Material/docs/tutorial.rst

 >>> pngdata = pix.getPNGData()
 >>> tkimg = tkinter.PhotoImage(data = pngdata)

 If you are looking for a complete Tkinter script paging through a document, `here it is! <https://github.com/JorjMcKie/PyMuPDF-Utilities/blob/master/doc-browser.py>`_.
-You need the `PySimpleGUI <https://pypi.org/project/PySimpleGUI/>`_ pure Python package (version > 2.9.0).
+You need the `PySimpleGUI <https://pypi.org/project/PySimpleGUI/>`_ pure Python package.

 PyQt4, PyQt5, PySide
 ~~~~~~~~~~~~~~~~~~~~~